 That’s where we come in.

 The attorneys at DuBoff & Associates, Chartered want to simplify this process for you and provide answers to your questions so you can focus on healing.
-Recovering from a head injury, especially a traumatic one, is a journey, but you don’t have to go it alone.
-Below, we’ve addressed common questions you probably have about head injuries and what you can do to ensure your well being.
+Recovering from a head injury, especially a traumatic one, is a journey but you don’t have to go it alone.
+Below, we’ve addressed common questions you probably have about head injuries, brain trauma, and what you can do to ensure your well being.

 Head injuries have a variety of causes, which often play a role in the severity of the injury.
 Common causes of head injuries are falls, motor vehicle accidents, and being struck by or against an object.
-According to the Center for Disease Control (CDC), falls are the leading cause of traumatic brain injury.
-This means that the accident caused an alteration to brain function.
+According to the Centers for Disease Control And Prevention (CDC), falls are the leading cause of traumatic brain injury cases that show up in emergency rooms across the United States.

 A concussion—the most common type of traumatic brain injury—occurs when the brain receives trauma from an impact or sudden momentum or movement change.
 This may stretch blood vessels in the brain or damage cranial nerves.
 It can take anywhere from a few months to a few years for a concussion to heal.
-Contact sports like football are often a common cause of concussions, as are other direct blows to the head or whiplash.
+Contact sports like football are often a common cause of concussions, as are other direct blows to the head or whiplash suffered in situations such as motorcycle accidents and car accidents.

 This type of injury is caused by shaking or strong rotation of the head.
 Diffuse axonal occurs because the unmoving brain lags behind the movement of the skull, causing tears to the brain structure.
 Depending on where these tears occurred, a person with this injury may have a variety of brain function impairments.
 Disturbances in the brain could be temporary or permanent.